ranjanin08/grimlock/README.md

 ### Setting up REPL

 The examples below are executed in the Scalding REPL.
-Note that the Scalding REPL only works on local mode for scala 2.11.
+Note that the Scalding REPL only works in [local](https://github.com/twitter/scalding/issues/1195) mode for scala 2.11.
 To use Grimlock in the REPL follow the following steps:

 1. Install Scalding; follow [these](https://github.com/twitter/scalding/wiki/Getting-Started) instructions.
 2. Check out tag (0.13.1); git checkout 0.13.1.
 3. Update `project/Build.scala` of the scalding project:
     * Update the `scalaVersion` under `sharedSettings` to `scalaVersion := "2.11.5"`;
     * For the module `scaldingRepl`, comment out `skip in compile := !isScala210x(scalaVersion.value),`;
-    * For the module `scaldingRepl`, Add `grimlock` as a dependency:
+    * For the module `scaldingRepl`, add `grimlock` as a dependency:
         + Under the `libraryDependencies` add, `"au.com.cba.omnia" %% "grimlock" % "<version-string>"`;
     * Optionally uncomment `test in assembly := {}`.